A clear look at Mortgage & Real Estate data accuracy in Model Match

 Behind the scenes, we apply internal processes for deduplication, conservative attribution, validation, and ongoing review to ensure reports reflect the most accurate view of activity possible.
 These safeguards go beyond what is commonly applied in the industry and are designed to prioritize correctness over convenience.

 No public-record-based dataset is perfect.
 What we can control is how carefully that data is handled, how clearly limitations are explained, and how consistently accuracy is improved.
-That commitment is ongoing.
+That commitment is ongoing and your feedback is encouraged.
+We are grateful for your trust.

 Questions?
 Our team is here to help.
 Click 'Submit a ticket" above or touch base with our team at support@modematch.com